 Yorkshire prospered during the Industrial Revolution with towns like Sheffield, Leeds and Bradford becoming major manufacturing centres.
 There are also outstanding rural areas including the Yorkshire Dales and the Peak District.

 The East and North Ridings were separated by the River Derwent and the West and the North by the Ouse and the Ure/Nidd watershed.
 The historic Ridings were abolished in 1974.

 Parish records became mandatory for the Church of England in 1537.
 Most start the following year.
 Until 1774 baptisms, marriages and burials were all recorded in a single volume.
 Standardised forms for these registers were introduced in 1812.

 The Church of England parish often registered life events for other religious denominations.
-It was actually illegal to marry anywhere else between 1754 and 1837.
-However the Quakers and Jews were not covered by this legislation and could keep their own records.
+It was illegal to marry anywhere else between 1754 and 1837.
+However, the Quakers and Jews were not covered by this legislation and could keep their records.

 East Riding records reproduced with the permission of The East Riding Archives & Local Studies Service, East Riding of Yorkshire Council.

 North Yorkshire images copyright North Yorkshire County Record Office.

 Rotherham area transcripts reproduced with permission from Rotherham Family History Society.
 Sheffield records reproduced with permission from Sheffield City Council Libraries Archives and Information Services.

 Teesside records reproduced with permission from Teeside Archives.